AdguardTeam/KnowledgeBaseDNS/docs/public-dns/solving-problems/how-to-flush-dns-cache.md

 ## What is DNS cache?

 DNS cache stores the IP addresses of visited sites on the local computer so that they load faster next time.
-Instead of having to reroute to DNS servers, the system answers queries from the cache.
+Instead of doing a long DNS lookup, the system answers the queries with DNS records from the temporary DNS cache.

-The DNS cache contains so-called resource records (RRs), which are:
+The DNS cache contains so-called [resource records (RRs)](https://en.wikipedia.org/wiki/Domain_Name_System#Resource_records), which are:

 * **Resource data (or rdata)**;
 * **Record type**;